Louis Freeh: Other

 In November 2011, Freeh was named trustee for the MF Global bankruptcy case, the largest Wall Street bankruptcy since Lehman Brothers' in September 2008.
 He was appointed by U.S. Trustee Tracy Hope Davis working under the authority of U.S. Bankruptcy Court Judge Martin Glenn.

 On February 5, 2013, Freeh was named Chair of the law firm Pepper Hamilton LLP.
 He resigned the chairmanship earlier than slated, in October 2014.

 Book and editorials

-An editorial by Louis Freeh critical of the 9/11 Commission appeared in the November 17, 2005, edition of The Wall Street Journal.
+An editorial by Freeh critical of the 9/11 Commission appeared in the November 17, 2005, edition of The Wall Street Journal.

 In 2005, Freeh (with Howard Means) published a book about his career in the FBI entitled My FBI: Bringing Down the Mafia, Investigating Bill Clinton, and Fighting the War on Terror.
 It is highly critical of both President Clinton and former counter-terrorism advisor Richard A. Clarke.
 On October 19, 2005, Freeh made an appearance on The Daily Show to promote the book.
 A New York Times review called it "A strangely shallow offering by a man who is anything but...".